Last Updated on October 29, 2022.

 - Waiting to introduce the wheel, after the hedgehog has acclimated to eating and drinking in its new home, will help prevent eating distractions.

-- Make sure your hedgehog is warm and comfortable and that they have easy access to their water bottle or dish and that your hedgehog in fact is drinking.
+- Make sure your hedgehog is warm and comfortable and that they have easy access to their water bottle or dish and that your hedgehog is in fact drinking.

 - Our small bag of “baby” food is the “trick up our sleeve” to tempt babies into eating when they go to new homes.
 It tastes really good to them and they will typically eat it without a problem.
 It is very rich so even a little food will sustain them through their adjustment period.